 Fast forward to 2018 and a completely gutted and rewritten script (making it practically a new play), under the guidance of Jake Smith’s sensational dramaturgy.
 I made the decision to resurrect the play at the Planet Connections Theatre Festivity.
 The quirky, wonderfully sedate Adam Chisnall came on board to direct, and we put together a cast that included Richard Wingert as Henry, Ellie Gossage as Philly, and Matt Maretz as Corey.
 If ever a cast looked like these characters, it was this one.
 There was no denying it.

-During our crowdfunding campaign (something I hate doing but it was simply necessary), Jim Kierstead assumed the role of our lead producer, matching the funds we’d accumulated.
+During our crowdfunding campaign (something I hate doing but it was simply necessary), Jim Kierstead assumed the role of our lead producer, matching the funds we’d accumulated from so many incredible people.
 He was our angel and quite a prominent name to have associated with the production.
 At the time, he had two Tonys, an Olivier, and an Emmy (he would win his third Tony for Hadestown).
 Not to mention he was already my producer on Sparkler, a play we’d been developing for a couple years.
 He’s also a wonderfully generous and loving human being, and there’s a lot to be said for that.

 Dead Brains was dark to begin with.
 Lots of humor as well, but it was ten times more grim in New York than it was in Seattle.
 The rehearsal process was arduous.
 To be fair, the play was asking the actors to take on a great deal, psychologically, emotionally, and physically.
 It’s a parable about the manipulation of art to, essentially, seduce, destroy, and reinvent people.
 These characters were a lot to shoulder, but they powered through it and totally delivered.